pythonhealthdatascience/pydesrap_mms/README.md

 ## ⏰ Run time and machine specification

 The overall run time will vary depending on how the template model is used.
-A few example implementations are provided in `notebooks/` and the run times for these were:
+The run times for the files in `notebooks/`:

 * `analysis.ipynb` - 37s
 * `choosing_cores.ipynb` - 25s